sahelars/ptt/README.md

     /// @param _tokenId The token ID for the offer
     /// @param _offer The offer amount for the token ID event AcceptOffer(
         address indexed _from,
         address indexed _to,
         uint256 indexed _tokenId,
+        uint256 _offer
+    );

+    /// @notice Emits when receiving address refunds offer
+    /// @dev MUST emit in refundOffer
+    /// @param _from The address who owns the _tokenId
+    /// @param _to The initializer address
+    /// @param _tokenId The token ID for the offer
+    /// @param _offer The offer amount for the token ID event RefundOffer(
+        address indexed _from,
+        address indexed _to,
+        uint256 indexed _tokenId,